Adaptive numerical designs for the calibration of computer codes: Adaptive designs for calibration

-For $\ms{\theta}\in G\setminus \tilde{G}$, we have $EI^{k}(\ms{\tilde{\theta}})\geq\pp[\mb{z}_f-Y^k_{\ms{\theta}}\in[-m_k,m_k]^{n}]$ implying $EI^{k}(\ms{\tilde{\theta}})>EI^{k}(\ms{\theta})$.
-Hence, there is no need to compute $EI^{k}(\ms{\theta})$.
+For $\ms{\theta}\in G\setminus \tilde{G}$, we have $EI_{k}(\ms{\tilde{\theta}})\geq\pp[\mb{z}^f-Y_{k}\in[-m_k,m_k]^{n}]$ implying $EI_{k}(\ms{\tilde{\theta}})>EI_{k}(\ms{\theta})$.
+Hence, there is no need to compute $EI_{k}(\ms{\theta})$.
 Unfortunately, this algorithm is only relevant when $n$ is small because in higher dimensions, the hypercube $[-m_k,m_k]^{n}$ has a much larger volume than the hypersphere.

-Such a greedy optimization works very well on our toy examples, especially in small dimensions of $\mathcal{T}$ because $G$ can be constructed fine enough (see Section \ref{simu}).
-In higher dimensions, the EI criterion could be maximized alternatively over several different grids as iterations of the EGO algorithm (see Section $4$).
-However, if $G$ is coarser, we can expect our algorithms stay efficient in terms of reducing the KL-divergence because they do not aim at converging precisely to the global minimum of $SS(\ms{\theta})$, but rather identifying the area of the input space where $SS(\ms{\theta})$ is small.
+Such a greedy optimization works well, especially in small dimensions of $\mathcal{T}$ because $G$ can be constructed fine enough (see Section \ref{sec:four_calib}).
+In higher dimension, we advise to use several grids that are finer in the region of high probability as iterations occur (see Section \ref{sec:four_calib}).
+Even if $G$ is coarser, we can expect our algorithms stay efficient in terms of reducing the KL divergence because they do not aim at converging precisely to the global minimum of $SS(\ms{\theta})$, but rather identifying the area of the input space where $SS(\ms{\theta})$ is small. {Furthermore, seeking for $\ms{\hat{\theta}}_{k+1}$ on a grid may prevent from obtaining points in the adaptive design which are too close, which is often the case when using EI algorithms.
+Thus, this will prevent from numerical issues when fitting the GPE.}